Jaguar Mark VII: Mark VII (1950–1954)

 Whereas the Mark V had a prewar pushrod engine originally developed by the Standard Motor Company, the Mark VII was powered by the newly developed XK engine.
 First seen in production form in the 1948 XK120, the 3442 cc DOHC straight-six provided 160 bhp, the same as in the XK120, and the saloon's claimed top speed was over 100 mph (160 km/h).

 When the car was being developed, Jaguar thought it would find most of its customers overseas, mainly because UK car tax at that time penalised buyers of larger-engined cars.
 However it went into production just as Britain's postwar economic austerity began to ease, and in 1951 the car's enthusiastic reception in both the British and American markets prompted Jaguar to relocate production to larger premises, at the Browns Lane plant, which had been built for wartime production as a shadow factory and was now available for immediate use.

 The published performance figures for the Mark VII were based on the standard 8:1 compression ratio, but as this was unsuitable for the UK market's low-octane Pool petrol, a 7:1 engine was optional.
 British motoring magazines tested the car's performance with the higher compression ratio, using the Ostend to Brussels autoroute in Belgium, where 80 octane fuel was available.
 A Mark VII tested by The Motor in 1952 had a top speed of 101 mph, accelerated from 0–60 mph in 13.7 seconds, and returned 17.6 mpgimp.
 The test car cost £1693 including taxes.

 In 1952 the Mark VII became the first Jaguar to be offered with an automatic transmission.

 By the time the model was upgraded to M specification in 1954, 20,908 had been produced.

 Mark VII M (1954–1956)

 The Mark VII M was launched at the British International Motor Show in October 1954.
-Although the engine continued with the same capacity and 8:1 compression ratio, the introduction of new high-lift cams increased the amount of power to 190 bhp, giving the car a claimed top speed of 104 mph (167 km/h).
+New high-lift cams increased power output to 190 bhp, giving the car a claimed top speed of 104 mph (167 km/h).